Stichomythia

 Stichomythia (στιχομυθία) is a technique in verse drama in which sequences of single alternating lines, or half-lines (hemistichomythia) or two-line speeches (distichomythia) are given to alternating characters.
 It typically features repetition and antithesis.
 The term originated in the theatre of Ancient Greece, though many dramatists since have used the technique.
 Etymologically it derives from the Greek stikhos ("row, line of verse") + muthos ("speech, talk").

 Stichomythia is particularly well suited to sections of dramatic dialogue where two characters are in violent dispute.
 The rhythmic intensity of the alternating lines combined with quick, biting ripostes in the dialogue can create a powerful effect.

 In Ancient Greek drama

-Stichomythia originated in Greek drama.
+Stichomythia originated in Greek drama, where, in the early plays of Aeschylus it applies to exchanges between the protagonist and the chorus.
 Adolf Gross concludes that stichomythia developed from choral response.
 J. Leonard Hancock differs in this regard, not finding overwhelming evidence for any particular origin theory, but admitting that the role of musical symmetry must have been significant.
 Instead he finds that the trends, within Ancient Greek aesthetics, toward agonistic expression, subtlety in language, and love of symmetry, helped to give rise to stichomythia as a popular dialogue device.